dov/3D-Graphics-Rendering-Cookbook/README.md

 - Current status

   - The keyboard keys 9,7,1 may be used like in blender to rotate camera.
 Still not working on the numeric keyboard though.
+  - Added toggling of orthographic camera by imgui check button or by KP_5
+  - [ ] Process keyboard binding for KP_5 in the camera interface

 # 3D Graphics Rendering Cookbook